Powell says Fed may accelerate pullback in economic support

 WASHINGTON (AP) — Chair Jerome Powell said Tuesday that the Federal Reserve will consider acting more quickly to dial back its ultra-low-interest rate policies to counter higher inflation, which Powell acknowledged will likely persist well into next year.

-The Fed is currently reducing its monthly bond purchases, which are intended to lower longer-term borrowing costs, at a pace that would end those purchases in June.
+The Fed has begun reducing its monthly bond purchases, which are intended to lower longer-term borrowing costs, at a pace that would end those purchases in June.
 But Powell made clear that Fed officials will discuss paring those purchases more quickly when it next meets in mid-December.

 Doing so would put the Fed on a path to begin raising its key short-term rate as early as the first half of next year.
 A higher Fed rate would, in turn, raise borrowing costs for mortgages, credit cards and some business loans.

-Powell also said that the Fed should know more about the potential impact of the omicron variant on the economy in time for that next meeting.
-But he suggested that for now, omicron hasn't much affected the Fed's economic outlook.
+Powell said the Fed should know more about the potential economic impact of the omicron variant of the coronavirus in time for that next meeting.
+But he suggested that for now, omicron hasn't been factored into the Fed's economic outlook.

+Stock prices tumbled after Powell's comments, with the Dow Jones Industrial Average down about 1.5% in mid-day trading.
+Many investors had hoped that Powell would signal that the Fed would put off any policy changes until the impact of the omicron variant had become clearer.
+Instead, he suggested that the Fed has taken a decisive turn toward reducing its economic stimulus.

+The emergence of a potentially dangerous new COVID-19 variant could make Powell's job harder and more complicated next year.
+If omicron leads to another wave of factory and port shutdowns in the United States and overseas and to a reversal of the back-to-office return for many workers, Americans might keep spending heavily on goods such as furniture, appliances and cars.
+That trend would likely worsen supply bottlenecks and raise prices even more.

 Powell's comments come after other Fed officials in recent weeks have said the central bank should consider winding down its ultra-low interest rate policies more quickly than it currently plans.
 They cited concerns about inflation, which has jumped to three-decade highs.